emilynordmann/netlify/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: I am a teaching-focused lecturer and conduct research into the relationship between learning, student engagement, and technology.
+bio: I am a teaching-focused Senior lecturer and conduct research into the relationship between learning, student engagement, and technology.
 education:
   courses:
   - course: PGCert in Teaching and Learning in Higher Education (e-learning)